SerialLain3170/adeleine/README.md

 ## Experiment without hint

 ### Motivation
 First of all, I need to confirm that method based on neural networks can colorize without hint precisely and diversely.
-The training of mapping from line arts to color images is difficult because variations in color exist.
-Therefore, without hint, I think the neural networks come to colorize single color in any regions.
-To avoid falling into local minimum, I try adversarial loss in addition to the content loss because adversarial learning trains neural network of colorization to match data distribution precisely.
+The training of mapping from line arts to color images is difficult because of variations in color.
+Therefore, I hypothesize that the neural networks trained without hint come to colorize single color in any regions.
+To avoid this, I try adversarial loss in addition to the content loss because adversarial learning enables neural networrks to match data distribution adequately.

 ### Methods
 - [x] pix2pix